 Tips for building cultural resiliency

 The attendee posting in the chat box is not alone is dismissing organizational culture as a ‘soft skill’ or just a ‘poster slogan.’
 A strong company culture has been found to attract the best talent - it’s simply a better place to work.
 A happy employee is 12% more productive than the average worker, and is much more likely to be a brand ambassador for the company.
-A company that makes the effort to build in cultural resiliency is far more likely to make a successful Growth Leap.
+A company that makes the effort to build in cultural resiliency is far more likely to get to their next-stage growth goals.